On divisorial stability of finite covers: Divisorial stability under finite covers

 \begin{proposition} Let $G \subset \Aut(Y,L_Y)$ be a finite group, and suppose $\mu\in \mathcal{M}^{\di,G}_Y$ is a $G$-invariant divisorial measure.
 Then the solution $\phi\in \E^1(L_Y\an)$ of the Monge--Amp\`ere equation is a $G$-invariant metric. \end{proposition} \begin{proof}

 Letting $g \in G \subset \Aut(Y,L_Y)$ be such that $g_*\mu=\mu$, we must show that $g^*\phi = \phi$.
 We firstly claim that it is enough to show that Indeed, by Proposition \ref{isomorphism between divisorial measures} so by Equation \eqref{MA-eqn-proof} where we use that $\mu$ is $G$-invariant.
-Thus $\phi$ and $g^*\phi$ both solve the Monge--Amp{\`e}re equation for the measure $\mu$, meaning they must be equal by uniqueness of solutions of the Monge--Amp{\`e}re equation, namely Theorem \ref{BJ-CY}.
+Thus $\phi$ and $g^*\phi$ both solve the Monge--Amp{\`e}re equation for the measure $\mu$, meaning they must be equal \emph{up to the addition of a constant}, by uniqueness of solutions of the Monge--Amp{\`e}re equation, namely Theorem \ref{BJ-CY}.
+Since, for example, $\phi$ and $g^*\phi$ have the same supremum, they must genuinely be equal.

 It therefore suffices to prove that for $g \in G \subset \Aut(Y,L_Y)$ By Remark \ref{psh as uniform limits}, we may realise $\phi\in \E^1(L_Y\an)$ as a decreasing limit of Fubini--Study metrics $\phi_k$, associated to test configurations $(\Y_k, \L_{\Y_k})$ which we may assume dominate the trivial test configuration.
 As such we will prove the equality of Equation \eqref{MA-eqn-proof} for Fubini--Study metrics, and the result will follow in general by continuity of the Monge--Amp{\`e}re operator.